sugarvoid/ds_homework/chapter_05/README.md

 # Chapter 5 Assignment

-This week, I choose to do projects 5.1
+This week, I choose to do projects 5.1 and 5.2

 ## LinkedList Class class